Fashion House

-Fashion House was an American nighttime soap opera that aired at 9:00PM Eastern/8:00PM Central Monday through Saturday on MyNetworkTV stations.
+Fashion House is an American nighttime soap opera that aired at 9:00PM Eastern/8:00PM Central Monday through Saturday on MyNetworkTV stations.
 The series premiered on September 5, 2006, and concluded on December 5, 2006.
 It was produced by Twentieth Television with directors David Hogan, Alex Hennech, Jim Slocum and Jeremy Stanford.

 Fashion House focused on greed, lust and ambition surrounding a corporate takeover of the business's hottest company.
 It starred Bo Derek as the ruthless head of the business and Morgan Fairchild as her long-time arch-rival.

 Fashion House is an adaptation in the original Cuban script "Salir de Noche" written by Euridice Charadian & Osvaldo Huerta and was sold to MyNetworkTV by InjausTV.

 As of 2021, the entire series can be seen on TubiTV.

 Production

 Fashion House aired for a 78-episode run.
-MyNetworkTV episode aired it Monday through Friday for 13 weeks, with a "recap" show on Saturdays airing at 9 p.m.
+MyNetworkTV aired it Monday through Friday for 13 weeks, with a "recap" show on Saturdays airing at 9 p.m.
 Eastern.
 It was based on the Cuban telenovela Salir de Noche ("Out in the Night"), produced by Miami firm XYSTUS.
 MyNetworkTV originally planned to use the umbrella title Secrets, later changed to Secret Obsessions, for its telenovelas in the 9:00 p.m.
 ET timeslot, with Fashion House as its first installment.
 While the show is set in Los Angeles, it was filmed at Stu Segall Productions in San Diego.
 Logo design was done by design director Chris Hoffman.

 Its debut week saw modest viewership; an average 1.3 household rating and 2 share, slightly higher than its lead in, Desire, according to Nielsen.
 The second week dipped to 1.1 million viewers.
 During the next few weeks, ratings stabilized at a 0.6 rating.

 National advertising spots sold for between $20,000 and $35,000 for a 30-second spot as of September 2006.